CastMi/RandDotGraph/README.md

 --------------

-The goal of this program is not only to give the possibility to create a graph easily, but also to release highly reusable code and therefore to keep an eye on security, ease of debug and ease of use.
+The goal of this program is not only to give the possibility to create a graph easily, but also to release highly reusable code and therefore to keep an eye on security, ease of debug, ease of use and portability.
 I am working on this during my spare time.
 If you find this code useful or if you want to give me any suggestion or whatever, feel free to contact me: It will encourage me.
 Please, let me know when you find any problems.

 ----------------------
 Features